cryptopunksnotdead/punks.journal/sorry-sorry-sorry.md

-## Questions and Answers (Q & A)  -  Rectactions
+## Questions and Answers (Q & A)  -  Reactions

-> If it's broken, fucking fix it, don't keep harping on about how broken it is and how you're going to save us all.
+> If it's broken, fucking fix it.
+> Don't keep harping on about how broken it is and how you're going to save us all.
+> This CSV library better be fucking awesome as much shit talking
+> and self promotion you have been doing.

 Now I'm feeling better.
 Thank you.

 > Why why why do do do you you you write write write like like like this this this?

 Sometimes repeating helps to highlight the message.
 Example:

+This [Comma-Separated Values (CSV) RFC 4180] memo provides information for the internet community.
+It does not specify an internet standard of any kind.

+vs

-This [Comma-Separated Values (CSV) RFC 4180 Memo] provides information for the internet community.
+This [Comma-Separated Values (CSV) RFC 4180] memo provides information for the internet community.
 - IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
 - IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
 - IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.